chainer/chainer/docs/source/chainerx/tutorial/index.rst

 ========

 ChainerX, or :data:`chainerx`, is meant to be a drop-in replacement for NumPy and CuPy, with additional operations specific to neural networks.
-Coming from Chainer, you can *reduce the Python overhead* for both the forward and backward passes, delegating the heavy work to C++, speeding up your training and inference.
+As its core is implemented in C++, you can reduce the Python overhead for both the forward and backward passes compared to Chainer, speeding up your training and inference.
 This section will guide you through the essential APIs of ChainerX to do so, and also how to use ChainerX on its own.

 Introduction to ChainerX